mecc-monash/rbc/ultrasonics_tutorial.md

-# RBC ultrasonic sensor turorial
+# Tutorial 2: Ultrasonic Sensors

 In this tutorial we will learn how to use the ultrasonic sensor provided with the arduino to get accurate distance measurements.